 - Melt butter in large skillet.
 Saute onion and bell pepper in onion until onions are tender and transparent.
 Set aside.

 - In a large bowl, add eggs, butter and sour cream and whisk together until combined.
-Next add sugar and cornstarch then stir in shucked corn, creamed corn and the tender onion and bell pepper and combine together.
+Next add sugar, cornstarch and black pepper then stir in shucked corn, creamed corn and the tender onion and bell pepper and combine together.

 - Pour mixture into greased casserole dish, sprinkle on cheese, cover with foil and bake for 50 minutes then remove foil and bake another 10 minutes.